elalitte/glove80solder/homeRowMods.md

 Everything is well explained in Sunaku's page, and you should read it carefully, but if you want to try it quickly, you can just copy this part in your the "Custom defined behavior" part of your configuration.

-It should look something like so :
+It should look something like this :

 ![CustomDefinedBehaviorPart](./images/customDefinedBehaviors.png)

 ## Apply the HRM to the selected keys